How Does Google Rank Websites?

 - FAQs on products, category pages, and services

-- Helpful resources (e.g. links to the PDF manual of the product)
+- Helpful resources (e.g. internal or external links to the PDF manual of the product)

 - Adding your keywords to your page titles, headings and product descriptions